Alex Sidorenko AvatarAlex Sidorenko

 setState(

-produce(baseState, draftState => {
+produce(baseState, (draftState) => {

-draftState.tasks[taskId].todos[todoId].value = value
+draftState.tasks[taskId].todos[todoId].value = value;

-return draftState
+return draftState;

 })

-Check out top 13 immutable libraries
+Check out the top 13 immutable libraries for more options.

 Summary